unitymakesus/tcf/wp-content/plugins/quick-featured-images/README.txt

 = Easy managing in a sortable image column in posts lists =

-Quick Featured Images Pro adds a new column called 'Featured Image' in posts lists.
+Quick Featured Images adds a new column 'Featured Image' in posts lists.
 The additional column is sortable by the image ID.
 It shows the currently assigned **featured image of each post** and **action links to set, replace, edit and remove the featured image at each post**.

 With that column you can get a **quick overview about all used images** and a **change featured images at every single post quickly**.
 You can also see posts with no featured image at a glance.

+Quick Featured Images also adds a new column in the media library.
+It lists the titles of all posts for which the corresponding image is set as featured images.
+The post titles are links to the respective post edit page.

-Under **'Featured Images' &gt; 'Settings'** you can switch on and off the additional image column for every single post type, even custom post types if they support thumbnails.
+Under **'Featured Images' &gt; 'Settings'** you can switch on and off the additional columns for every single post type, even custom post types if they support thumbnails.

 = Languages =